sylviezhang37/pet-friendly/docs/product_design.md

 - Node.js with Express or NestJS for API services
 - PostgreSQL with PostGIS extension on AWS RDS for geospatial data storage
-- Redis for caching frequently accessed data
+- caching: Redis?
-- Docker for containerization
+- Docker for containerization?

 **Infrastructure:**